 There were also a couple of aborted Snowden sessions that I produced at Riverside, but decided to scrap, because they were not what I was looking for.
 The idea was to make an album featuring Elmer's banjo, but even with excellent "side" men, it wasn't happening.
 These "experiments" eventually yielded the Harlem Banjo album (with Cliff Jackson's stride piano), and I think that combination did the trick.
 The earlier, aborted sessions had Ray's trio (with Jimmy Rowser and Mickey Roker) and two horns: Gene Sedric and Garvin Bushell (who played bassoon, among other reeds).
 I guess those tapes are collecting dust in some California vault.

 My most memorable—well, at least must unusual— memory of being with Ray was when we went to Scranton, PA and gave a bunch of enthusiastic middle-aged jazz fans a lot of hot music on a very cold weekend afternoon.
-Here's a link that will take you to my recollections of that event and give you a sample of the music.

 |A long-haired yours truly and Afro-ed Ray|